16 surefire ways to boost employee wellbeing in your workplace

-Employee wellbeing encompasses the physical, mental/emotional and financial health of your staff.
-With 58% of the world’s population spending one-third of their life at work, creating a positive work environment that supports employee wellbeing should be a critical concern for every business leader.
+Employee wellbeing encompasses the physical, emotional, and financial health of your staff.
+With 58% of the world’s population spending around 33% of their lives at work, creating a positive work environment that supports employee wellbeing should be a priority for business leaders.

-The impact of wellbeing on job performance and business outcomes is well documented:
+The impact of wellbeing on job performance and business outcomes — both good and bad, is well documented:

-- Overweight workers are at a higher risk of workplace injuries, including musculoskeletal disorders, cardiovascular disease and asthma.
+• Workers living with overweight have a higher risk of workplace injuries, including musculoskeletal disorders, cardiovascular disease, and asthma.

 1. Provide an Employee Assistance Program